 The Academic Computing department provides a full range of technology support to the faculty of Fairfield University.
 Assistance is available for individual instructors who wish to explore ways to incorporate technology into their classes.
 Software training and support, application integration, and the use of websites and course management systems are just some of the services the Academic Computing staff provide.

-The Academic Computing Support staff also designs the Technology Classroooms on campus, which are supported by the ITS/Desktop Support team.
+The Academic Computing staff also designs the Technology Classroooms on campus, which are supported by the ITS/User Services team.
 Faculty who are experiencing problems in a classroom can call x4357 at any time for immediate assistance.

 Course Management System

 Academic Computing manages and supports the Blackboard Learn course management system, which offers a wide range of teaching tools.

 my.Fairfield is the portal that is used by faculty and students to retrieve class schedules, submit and view grades, and check financial information.
 The system can be reached at my.fairfield.edu.

 Fairfield University has entered into a unique agreement to be the first University in the country to use the innovative collaboration and communication software Quip in the classroom.
 As a new kind of simple writing tool that's specifically designed to work equally easily on smartphones, tablets, and computers, Quip is being enthusiastically embraced by faculty for engaging students in a new level of online discussion, tracking group-project work, and communicating with students the way they communicate with each other: via notifications on their smartphones.